haswellr/CritterDB/README.md

 1. node server.js

 The server should start up and tell you it's running on port 3000.
 Now you can navigate to 'localhost:3000' in your browser and you should see CritterDB.
 You will need to restart the server anytime you change back-end code by stopping and re-running 'node server.js'.

+## Server File Structure

+* *controllers*: These files determine what happens when a client interacts with a server endpoint, like creating a new critter or deleting a bestiary.
+* *dist*: Not stored in git.
+Compiled files will be located here after running grunt.
+* *models*: Javascript representations of database models.
+We use [Mongoose](https://www.npmjs.com/package/mongoose) to manage the database interactions.
+* *public*: This holds the front end code, which uses the Angular v1 framework.
+  * *css*: CSS files.
+  * *data*: Holds SRD data or other static information that CritterDB uses.
+  * *fonts*: Fonts.
+  * *img*: Images.
+  * *js*: Javascript files.
+    * *controllers*: Angular controllers.
+    * *directives*: Angular directives.
+    * *services*: Angular services.
+    * *vendor*: Any code from external sources is stored here.
+    * *app.js*: The main angular application javascript file.
+  * *partials*: Partial HTML files which are inserted into pages.
+* *views*: Entire HTML pages.
+In this project the main HTML page is pretty simple and then partial HTML pages are loaded in using Angular's routing system.
+* *config.js*: Contains configuration data specific to your machine.
+This is not stored in git.
+See 'Configure' section above for instructions on creating this file.
+* *gruntfile.js*: The configuration file for [Grunt](http://gruntjs.com/).
+Grunt is a javascript task runner that we use for many tasks, mainly compiling, minifying, and obfuscating the front end code.
+* *grunt-readme.txt*: A brief readme file as a reminder for how to use grunt with the project.
+It has no information that is not already covered by this readme.
+* *package.json*: The configuration file for [NodeJS Package Manager (npm)](https://www.npmjs.com/).
+Here you can set what npm packages this project requires.
+* *sampleconfig.js*: Included as a helper to define the fields that *config.js* expects.
+See 'Configure' section above for instructions on creating your config file.
+* *server.js*: The main NodeJS application script.

 ## Contact